ent/ent/doc/website/blog/2022-03-31-ent-hooks-examples.md

 In Ent, we try and push the entity's logic to the schema level.
 This way, the logic can be near the schema and not located in different places in a system.
 Entity properties could be:
 1. Field type (Text, Int, Boolean)
-2. Field Valid values ("Not empty","positive")
+2. Field valid values ("Not empty","positive")
 3. Immutability status for each field
 4. Privacy
 5. Required Side effects (heavy compute for example)